maa-nirmala-dj/1/README.md

 }
 // Location & Address
 else if(lower.includes("location") || lower.includes("where") || lower.includes("address") || lower.includes("visit") || lower.includes("area")) {
-    reply = "ðŸ“ We are proudly located in Beltikri, Kaddhar, Katoria, Banka, Bihar (813106).
+    reply = "📍 We are proudly located in Beltikri, Kaddhar, Katoria, Banka, Bihar (813106).
 We provide top-tier services across the entire district and surrounding areas.";
 }
 // Village History / Easter Egg
 else if(lower.includes("beltikri") || lower.includes("history") || lower.includes("maharaj") || lower.includes("king")) {
-    reply = "ðŸ° Beltikri has a rich heritage!
+    reply = "🏰 Beltikri has a rich heritage!
 It is said to be the historical home of the great Lalu Kumar Tati Maharaj.
 We are proud to serve this historic community with royal-quality tent and DJ services!";
 }
 // Ownership & Management
 else if(lower.includes("owner") || lower.includes("lalu") || lower.includes("who owns") || lower.includes("proprietor")) {